The Law Society's Children Law Accreditation covers all types of children law work.

 Although there is no minimum requirement for time spent in practice in this area of law before applying, applicants must ensure they have sufficient experience to clearly demonstrate their abilities.

-To view all current members of the scheme, download a list of members.
+To view all current members of the scheme, download a list of members (PDF 1184KB).
 This list is updated each month.

-Children Law Accreditation evidences specialist expertise in representing clients in Children Law proceedings and also provides the following benefits:
+Children Law Accreditation evidences the required level of competence and knowledge in representing clients in Children Law proceedings and also provides the following benefits:

 See the how to apply page for full details on how to apply.